 (2) Reply Briefs and Sur-Replies.
 Unless otherwise directed by the presiding judge, a party who has filed an opposed motion may serve and file a reply brief responding to issues raised in the response within seven days from the date the response is served.
 A sur-reply responding to issues raised in the reply may be served and filed within seven days from the date the reply is served.
 The court need not wait for the reply or sur-reply before ruling on the motion.
 Absent leave of court, no further submissions on the motion are allowed.

 (c) Affidavit Supporting a Motion.
 When allegations of fact not appearing in the record are relied upon in support of a motion, all affidavits and other pertinent documents shall be served and filed with the motion.
 It is strongly recommended that any attached materials have the cited portions highlighted or underlined in the copy provided to the court, unless the citation encompasses the entire page.
-The page preceding and following a highlighted or underlined page may be submitted if necessary to place the highlighted or underlined material in its proper context.
+The page preceding and following a highlighted or underlined page may be submitted if necessary to place the highlighted or underlined material in context.
 Only relevant, cited-to excerpts of attached materials should be attached to the motion or the response.

 LOCAL RULE CR-49 Service and Filing

 (a) Generally.
 All pleadings and documents submitted in criminal cases must conform to the filing, service, and format requirements contained in Local Rules CV-5, CV-10, and CV-11.